-- Consider feedback from pupils and parents, where appropriate, on their learning and emotional needs using 'write and draw' techniques, questionnaires and holding discussions which will help to identify: - pupils' concerns - their existing skills and knowledge. - Information from research studies may support/add to school findings or highlight where improvements could be made.
+- Consider feedback from pupils and parents, where appropriate, on their learning and emotional needs using 'write and draw 'techniques, questionnaires and holding discussions which will help to identify - pupils' concerns - their existing skills and knowledge. - Information from research studies may support/add to school findings or highlight where improvements could be made.

-STEP 3: IDENTIFYING STAFF, PARENTAL AND WIDER COMMUNITY NEEDS
+STEP 3: IDENTIFYING STAFF, PARENTAL AND WIDER COMMUNITY NEEDS using 'write and draw 'techniques, questionnaires and holding discussions which will help to identify

-- Consider feedback from:
+- Consider feedback from

 - school staff

 - governors

-- parents/carers
+- > parents/carers